groupme/em-c2dm/README.md

 ## TODO

-* Pass a block to C2DM.push to handle response
+* Pass a block to `C2DM.push` to handle response
+* Add a filesystem token store